thoughtfulbloke/letter2ed/README.md

 would be expected based on pre-COVID-19 trends)[^5].

-The Our World in Data graph, and the Karlinsky and Kobak method that underlies it is an approximation (if it is a better or worse approximation to Gibson’s method will be discussed later).
-While recognising the Our World In Data graph is an approximation, there are still several practically useful implicit features about it.
+The Our World in Data graph, and the Karlinsky and Kobak method that underlies it, is an approximation (if it is a better or worse approximation to Gibson’s method will be discussed later).
+While recognising the Our World In Data graph is an approximation, there are still several practically useful implicit features about it:

 - Being based on trends of deaths, it enables a common basis comparison with countries that lack age stratified current population information